Gravel road: Resource road

 According to the British Columbia Ministry of Forests, resource roads are typically "one- or two-lane gravel roads built for industrial purposes to access natural resources in remote areas".
 They may be used by industrial vehicles or the general public, and as a link to rural communities.
 Driving on resource roads can be hazardous for many reasons, including limited visibility, unusual road geometry, and the presence of wildlife.
 Disused resource roads can pose a danger to both drivers and passersby, due to the danger of landslides forming on unstable, poorly-drained ground.

 Forest service road

-A forest service road is a type of rudimentary access road, built by the United States Forest Service to access remote undeveloped areas.
+A forest service road is a type of rudimentary access road, built by private companies, or government entities such as the United States Forest Service to access remote undeveloped areas.
 These roads are built mainly for the purposes of the logging industry and forest management workers, although in some cases they are also used for backcountry recreation access.

 Networks of tributary roads branch off from a trunk FSR.
 Roads are usually named after a regional district, and branches have an alphanumeric designation.

 Typically, a high-clearance four-wheel drive vehicle is required to travel effectively on a road, especially where large potholes and/or waterbars are present.
 Switchbacks are employed to make the road passable through steep terrain.

 These roads rapidly fall into disrepair and quickly become impassable.
 Remnants of old roads can exist for decades.
 They are eventually erased by washout, erosion, and ecological succession.